Jessica Folcker

 Jessica Elisabeth Angelique Folcker (born 9 July 1975), known professionally as Jessica, is a Swedish singer.
-Her debut album Jessica in 1998 used her mononym, whereas follow up album Dino credited Jessica Folker.
+Her debut album Jessica in 1998 used her mononym, whereas follow up album Dino credited Jessica Folcker.
 Her following albums På svenska in 2005 and Skin Close in 2007 have used her full name Jessica Folcker.
 She is best known for her two international hits "Tell Me What You Like" and "How Will I Know (Who You Are)" both in 1998 and for "(Crack It) Something Going On" that featured her vocals and was a big hit for Bomfunk MC's in 2002.

 Biography

 Folcker was born as Jessica Elisabeth Angelique Folcker in Täby, Stockholm County, on 9 July 1975.
 Her mother is Swedish and her father is from Senegal.

 Jessica attended Adolf Fredrik's Music School in Stockholm for six years until she was 17.
-Her big dream of becoming a singer, was fulfilled when she was engaged as a backing singer for the Ace of Base and Dr. Alban.
+Her big dream of becoming a singer, was fulfilled when she was engaged as a backing singer for Ace of Base and Dr. Alban.
 She also performed the chorus in Leila K's hit "Electric" and did background vocals for E-Type.

-On Jessica's debut album, named simply Jessica and released in the autumn 1998, she worked with composer and producer Max Martin, known for having written Britney Spears' Baby One More Time.
+On Jessica's debut album, named simply Jessica and released in autumn 1998, she worked with composer and producer Max Martin, known for having written Britney Spears' Baby One More Time.
 The album was an instant hit, and Jessica became an international star overnight.
-As a result, Jessica travelled to Asia for a six-week-long promotional tour across Japan, the Philippines, South Korea, Taiwan and Thailand, resulting in high sales in the region, including selling gold.
+As a result, Jessica travelled to Asia for a six-week-long promotional tour across Japan, the Philippines, South Korea, Taiwan, and Thailand, resulting in high sales in the region, including selling gold.
 In South Korea, her remake of David Foster classic Goodbye was used as the theme ballad for the movie A Promise, and rapidly became the most frequently played song on South Korean radio.

 In Sweden, Jessica peaked the top of the single charts with two singles from the album; How Will I Know (Who You Are) and Tell Me What You like, both selling platinum.
 She also won two prizes at the awards show of Sweden's major pop radio station, NRJ: New Artist of the Year as well as Swedish Female Artist of the Year.
 No artist before her had won more than one award until then.